nameishyam/code-implementation/README.md

 # Diabetic Retinopathy Analysis Project

-Welcome to the **Diabetic Retinopathy Analysis Project** – a cutting-edge application that leverages state-of-the-art deep learning techniques to detect and classify diabetic retinopathy with precision and efficiency.
-This solution integrates a custom DRNet architecture for feature extraction, incorporating SRGAN for advanced image enhancement, and a robust classification module to deliver actionable insights for clinical decision-making.
+Welcome to the **Diabetic Retinopathy Analysis Project** – a cutting-edge solution leveraging advanced deep learning techniques to detect and classify diabetic retinopathy with high precision.
+This pipeline integrates a custom DRNet architecture for domain-specific feature extraction, utilizes a modified SRGAN for retinal image enhancement, and concludes with a robust classification module to support clinical diagnostics at scale.

 ---